pgRouting/pgvroom/doc/general/introduction.rst

 - Ashish Kumar

-  - Adding new experimental VROOM category functions: vrp_vroom, vrp_vroomJobs, vrp_vroomShipments.
+  - vrp_vroom
+  - vrp_vroomJobs
+  - vrp_vroomShipments
+  - vrp_vroomPlain
+  - vrp_vroomJobsPlain

-- Joseph Percival
+  - vrp_vroomShipmentsPlain

-  - Optimized and added several VRP functions, including: tabu, pickDeliver, pickDeliver_driver, and many others.

 - Virginia Vergara

-  - Porting the code from pgRouting
+  - Porting Basic Code from vrpRouting

 And all the people that give us a little of their time making comments, finding issues, making pull requests etc.

 Corporate Sponsors (in alphabetical order)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 These are corporate entities that have contributed developer time, hosting, or direct monetary funding to the vrpRouting project:

 - `Paragon Corporation <https://www.paragoncorporation.com/>`__